 - We use Kol Haneshamah, the Reconstructionist siddur (which many members of our minyan helped to create).

-- The first half of our service is enhanced by lively singing, occasionally accompanied by rhythm instruments.
+- The first half of our service is enhanced by lively singing, occasionally accompanied by rhythm instruments (hand drums, tambourine, and other hand percussion; no stick drums, acoustic guitar, mandolin, not amplified)

 - We read Torah on a triennial Torah cycle, divided into 3 Aliyot.